voronianski/ngActivityIndicator/README.md

 ]);
 ```

-You can use [ngActivityIndicator directive](https://github.com/voronianski/ngActivityIndicator#directive) to show animation or you are able to create your own preloader in html, style with CSS and simply show/hide it:
+You can use [ngActivityIndicator directive](https://github.com/voronianski/ngActivityIndicator#directive) to show one of built-in animated views or you are able to create your own preloader in html, style it with CSS and simply show/hide it:

 ```html
 <body>